Vladimir Alexeyevich Kornilov: Rest of the War

 During the Crimean War, Kornilov was responsible for the defence of Sevastopol.
 He was killed early in the siege and was buried in the Admirals' Burial Vault.

 Legacy

 In the 1890s a statue of Kornilov alongside Pavel Nakhimov was put up in Sevastopol.
-A bust portraying Russian admirals and sailors from the Crimean War, including Vladimir Alexeyevich, was erected at Sevastopol Park after renovations in 2008.
+A bust portraying Russian admirals and sailors from the Crimean War, including Vladimir Alexeyevich, was erected at Sevastopol Park in Dnipro (Ukraine) after renovations in 2008.
+His bust and the other busts in Dnipro were removed in December 2021.